R4j4n/Travelling-salesman-problem-using-Genetic-Algorimthm/README.md

 ## steps
 1. Run train.py
 2. Place the destination nodes using the left click on the mouse.
-3. Press Enter to see the shortest route for every evolving DNA.
+3. Press Enter to see the shortest route for every evolving DNA. <br>

 ![Alt Text](Media\GENETIC.gif) <br>